Physics-Augmented Data-EnablEd Predictive Control for Eco-driving of Mixed Traffic Considering Diverse Human Behaviors: PA-DeePC for eco-driving of mixed traffic

-Next, we will provide an explanation for the above formulation, outlining its rationality and justification while highlighting how it aligns with the objectives of eco-driving.
-Initially, the estimated total power can be expressed as a convex function through the incorporation of past speed into the higher-order term (e.g., $v(t)^{3}\approx \bar{v}v(t)^{2}$), as shown below.

-Also, the accuracy loss caused by this simplification is quantified in Fig. \ref{fig_absolute_error}, where the maximum power error is $0.42$ kW, and the relative errors are almost all $0$\% except when real power $P_{tot}$ is near $0$ kW, indicating that the estimation error can be omitted in general scenarios.
-Hence, the power term (actually a combination of $u$ and $y_{v}$) to evaluate energy consumption is added in the DeePC formulation.
+where $\widetilde{P}_{k}$ represents the estimated total power; $M$ is the penalty matrix for residual of considered physics; $a_{min/max}$ represents the lower and upper bounds of control inputs; while $\widetilde{s}_{min/max}$ and $\widetilde{s}_{safe/effi}$ are loose and tight bounds for CAVs, respectively, which can be represented by the constant time headway (CTH) $t_{h}$, a safety metric \cite{chen2019effects}, and the time gap ($TG$), a traffic efficiency metric \cite{wang2023adaptive}, as follows

-Note that the power term in Eq. (\ref{eq_cost2}) could cause CAVs slow down as much as possible for reduced energy consumption in the short term; however, traffic efficiency can be dramatically impaired.
+where the velocity of the preceding vehicle $v_{i-1}$ is utilized as $v_f$ for vehicle $i$.
+Compared with Eq. (\ref{eq_regularizedcost}), without the balance of the trajectory term $(\Vert y_{k} \Vert _{Q}^{2})$, the power term $(\Vert P_{k} \Vert _{S}^{2})$ could cause CAVs slow down as much as possible for reduced energy consumption in the short term; however, traffic efficiency can be dramatically impaired.
 This is caused by the limited prediction horizon in almost all predictive control algorithms, thus the long-term benefit and optimality cannot be fully considered.
-To address this issue, we combine loose and tight constraints on spacing based on Eq. (\ref{eq_CTHTG}), where the loose constraints (a smaller $t_{h}$, and a larger $TG$) for the short term give larger optimization space, and the tight ones (a larger $t_{h}$, and a smaller $TG$) for the long term avoid the excessive slowdown effect of the power term by providing a smaller spacing range.
+To address this issue, we combine loose and tight constraints on spacing, where the loose constraints (a smaller $t_{h}$, and a larger $TG$) for the short term give larger optimization space, and the tight ones (a larger $t_{h}$, and a smaller $TG$) for the long term avoid the excessive slowdown effect of the power term by providing a smaller spacing range.